-- the information given in the Management Report for the financial year for which the financial statements are prepared is consistent, in all material respects, with the financial statements; - the Management Report has been prepared in accordance with the requirements of Article 21 of the Accounting Act.
+- the information given in the Management Report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the Management Report has been prepared in accordance with the requirements of Article 21 of the Accounting Act.

-In addition, in light of the knowledge and understanding of the Company and its environment obtained in the course of the audit, we are also required to report if we have identified material misstatements in the Management Report.
+In addition, in light of the knowledge and understanding of the entity and its environment obtained in the course of the audit, we are required to report if we have identified material misstatements in the Management Report and other information that we obtained prior to the date of this auditor's report.
 We have nothing to report in this respect.